hhru/api/docs_eng/resumes.md

     * `type` - visibility type.
 Directory entry [resume_access_type](dictionaries.md)

 The `professional_roles` field can be saved by passing parameter `with_professional_roles`.
-In this case PUT request should look like this:
+In this case resume adding and editing requests should look like this accordingly:

+`POST /resumes?with_professional_roles=true`

 `PUT /resumes/{resume_id}?with_professional_roles=true`